yaminivibha/yaminivibha/README.md

 <!--
 **yva2002/yva2002** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->

 I'm Yamini, a senior at Columbia studying Applied Math and Computer Science.
 I'm broadly interested in the intersection of data, ml, and software development.
-Giving back to my communities and achieving equity in CS/math (particularly through education) are important to me.

 😄 Pronouns: She/her/hers